Fakultät für Philosophie, Wissenschaftstheorie

 Raum 134 (registration at the administration office)

 Stephan Hartmann completed a Diploma in Physics (1991), a Master in Philosophy (1991), and a PhD degree in Philosophy (1995), each at Justus-Liebig University Giessen.
 In autumn 2012 he became Chair of Philosophy of Science, Alexander von Humboldt Professor, and Head of the Munich Center for Mathematical Philosophy at the LMU Munich.
 Before that he taught at Tilburg University, the London School of Economics, and the University of Konstanz.
 He had visiting appointments at the University of California at Irvine and Lund University and was a Visiting Fellow at the Center for Philosophy of Science at the University of Pittsburgh.
-He is President of the European Philosophy of Science Association (EPSA) and of the European Society for Analytical Philosophy (ESAP).
+He was President of the European Philosophy of Science Association (EPSA, 2013-2017) and of the European Society for Analytical Philosophy (ESAP, 2014-2017).
 For more information, visit his webpage.

 Stephan Hartmann's research interests are in philosophy of science (scientific reasoning, confirmation theory, reduction and emergence), philosophy of physics (probabilities in physics), formal epistemology (Bayesian epistemology and philosophy of science), and social epistemology (models of deliberation, norm emergence, and pluralistic ignorance).
 He is very much in favour of Mathematical or Formal Philosophy, i.e., the application of logical and mathematical methods in philosophy.
 For more information, visit his webpage.